omarclaflin/pyIRT_SDT/README.md

 # METHOD:

-IRT
+**IRT**

 First, all IRT parameters are calculated (default uses a 4PL, but a 3PL is available) using scipy.optimize.curve_fit() (refer to scipy.optimize.least_squares for how the Jacobian is computed and solved) via an iterative process which seeks to maximize the fit over all items, for all participants, within the skill.
 All IRT parameters and IRT model error variables (independent for each parameter within the 3PL or 4PL model) are captured once convergence or iteration cycles are reached.
 Default is a 4PL which fits a logistic curve using 4 parameters: discriminability, difficulty, guessing level, inattention level.
+For comprehensiveness, total modelling fit error is captured for each item, along with modelling error associated with each parameter.

-SDT
+**SDT**

 Secondly, Signal Detection Theory (SDT) parameters are computed from the estimated participant thetas (estimated participant ability from IRT) and raw performance, including: Area Under Curve of Receiving Operating Characteristic (AUC_ROC), TPR, TNR, and Optimal Threshold (optimal criterion maximizing TNR and TPR).